+The CPU conducts health and safety site reviews as part of the initial enrollment and re-credentialing process and whenever a Network Provider requests to add a new site to their contract.
 During the enrollment site visit, we will evaluate your readiness to provide services using a Site Review Tool mandated by DHHS.
 Vaya requires that all Network Providers meet the following standards, at a minimum, for office sites where members are seen:

-- Physical accessibility: Sites are handicapped accessible. - Physical appearance: Office site is well-maintained, neat and clean. - Office hours are prominently posted. - Adequacy of waiting and offices/examining room space: - Waiting and examining rooms are well-lit. - Adequate seating is available. - Responsiveness of office staff (wait time standards are met): - Scheduled appointment: Individual is seen within one hour. - Walk-in: Individual is seen within two hours or scheduled for a subsequent appointment. - Emergency: Individual is seen within one hour. - Life-threatening emergencies: Individual must be seen immediately. - Availability of appointments: - 24-hour, life-threatening emergency coverage is provided for members under your care. - Emergent care appointments are within two hours. - Urgent care appointments are within 48 hours. - Routine care appointments are within 14 days. - Adequacy of treatment record-keeping: - Provider is in compliance with all Controlling Authority. - Medical records shall be maintained in a secure/confidential filing system. - Medical records shall not be commingled. - Medical records shall contain legible file markers. - Medical records are easily located.
+- Physical accessibility: Sites are handicapped accessible. - Physical appearance: Office site is well-maintained, neat and clean. - Office hours are prominently posted. - Adequacy of waiting and offices/examining room space: - Waiting and examining rooms are well-lit. - Adequate seating is available. - Availability of appointments: - 24-hour, life-threatening emergency coverage is provided for members under your care. - Emergent care appointments are within two hours. - Urgent care appointments are within 48 hours. - Routine care appointments are within 14 days. - Adequacy of treatment record-keeping: - Provider is in compliance with all Controlling Authority. - Medical records shall be maintained in a secure/confidential filing system. - Medical records shall not be commingled. - Medical records shall contain legible file markers. - Medical records are easily located.